 FAQs

-Have a chiropratic or rehab-related question?
+Have a chiropractic or rehab-related question?
 We have the answer.
 Check out these FAQs and give us a call today for more information!

 • Who should see a chiropractor?

-Chiropractors are trained to see patients of all ages, from newborns and pregnant mothers to geriatric patients.
-Though the philosophy remains the same for each individual, chiropractors utilize techniques fitting each patient’s specific needs and body types.
+Chiropractors are trained to see the entire population ranging from newborns and pregnant mothers to geriatric patients.
+Though the philosophy remains the same for each patient, chiropractors utilize techniques fitting each patient’s needs and body types.

 • What do chiropractors do?

-Chiropractors are doctors who focus on the human nervous system.
-They are also effective in treating many musculoskeletal issues which can manifest as extremity problems, back pain, neck pain, tension headaches, and other spine injuries.
+Chiropractors, by nature, are doctors who focus on the human nervous system.
+Chiropractors are also effective in treating many musculoskeletal issues that may manifest as extremity problems, back pain, neck pain, tension headaches, and other spine injuries.
+When it comes to proper back pain relief, our team at Health In Motion Chiropractic & Rehabilitative Services can help.

 • What is a chiropractic adjustment?

-A chiropractic adjustment is a procedure in which chiropractors use their hands or a small instrument to apply a controlled impulse of force to a spinal joint.
-The goal is to reposition a misaligned spinal joint to improve joint function, restore posture, and optimize neurological function allowing the brain to communicate effectively with the rest of the body.
-Ideally, the patient will find body and back pain relief.
+A chiropractic adjustment is a procedure in which trained specialists use their hands or a small instrument to apply a controlled impulse of force to a spinal joint.
+The objective is to reposition a misaligned spinal joint to improve joint function, restore posture, and optimize neurological function.
+This allows the brain to communicate effectively with the rest of the body.
+Patients will ideally find body and back pain relief.

-In some cases, instant relief following an adjustment or multiple adjustments is possible.
-However, as with most conditions, it takes time for your body to heal.
-Depending on the severity and duration, most conditions treated by chiropractors can be resolved with a 6-12 week care plan created by your physician.
-If a proper resolution is not found, a referral to another provider can be made.
+In some cases, instant body or back pain relief following one or two adjustments is possible.
+However, as with most conditions, it takes time for the body to heal.
+Depending on the severity and duration, most conditions treated by chiropractors can be resolved within a six to 12-week care plan created by your physician, in our experience.
+If a proper resolution is not met, a referral to another provider can be made.

 • Can I adjust myself?

-Chiropractors receive extensive training to adjust patients' bodies in a very specific location and direction to provide pain relief.
-Therefore, it is nearly impossible to recreate an accurate correction on your own or by an untrained individual.
+Chiropractors receive extensive training to adjust in a very specific location and direction to provide body and back pain relief.
+As a result, it is nearly impossible to recreate an accurate correction on your own or by an untrained individual.

-• Why should I see a chiropractor if I am not in pain?
+• Why should I see a chiropractor if I'm not in pain?

-It is commonly believed that people visit a chiropractor only when they are in pain.
-However, just like checkups for your dental health, it is important to get your spine assessed by a chiropractor periodically, even if no symptoms are present.
-Wellness/maintenance care is an important preventative measure in injury prevention and for a healthy functioning nervous system.
+It is common to believe that individuals only visit chiropractors when they are in pain.
+However, just like checkups for your dental health, it is important to get your spine assessed by a chiropractor periodically even if no symptoms are present.
+Wellness or maintenance care is an important preventative measure to assist in injury prevention and healthy functioning nervous system.
+Prevent the need to see us for back pain relief by scheduling frequent check-ups with our team at Health In Motion Chiropractic & Rehabilitative Services!

 Share by: